 Naming Conventions for Files in the DDS

 We suggest you develop a naming convention for files within the DDS.
 One method that is often used is to include the date within the file name.
 For example, Figure 1 shows a list of files where the name always starts with the date.
 The date here is in the form YYYY-MM-DD.
 We recommend this format to make it easy to sort – here, sorting by filename puts the files in date order.
 You can see that there are two documents called “Dataverse.docx” but one includes the date as 2017-12-07 and the other has the date as 2017-12-11.
-Don’t rely on the modification date as this often picks up the date a file was moved or copied; if you have any Access databases the data modified will change whenever the database was opened regardless of whether or not any changes were made.
+Don’t rely on the modification date as this often picks up the date a file was moved or copied; if you have any Access databases the date modified will change whenever the database was opened regardless of whether or not any changes were made.

 Figure 1 - Using Date in the file name

 Such naming conventions may seem either obvious or unnecessary, but not defining them at the start can lead to a mess later on.
 Figure 2 shows a number of files stored together in the same folder.
-These files are actually different versions of the same document, but it would be very different to find the “correct” version, or understand what the differences are between the files.
+These files are actually different versions of the same document, but it would be very different to find the “correct” version or understand what the differences are between the files.

 Figure 2 - Versions of the same document